ssd42/PrawNewsBot/README.md

 If the error persists, switch the email you wish to use to the default email on your default browser.

-Used and SMTP server as gmail already has one set up for use.
+Email sending and recieving are done in SMTP and POP3 respectivly.